tdykstra/dotnet-docs/docs/core/tools/dotnet.md

 Path containing probing policy and assemblies to probe.

-`--depsfile`

-Path to a *deps.json* file.

-A *deps.json* file contains a list of dependencies, compilation dependencies and version information used to address assembly conflicts.
-For more details on this file, see [Runtime Configuration Files on GitHub](https://github.com/dotnet/cli/blob/master/Documentation/specs/runtime-configuration-file.md).

-`-d|--diagnostics`

-Enables diagnostic output.

 `--fx-version <VERSION>`

 Version of the .NET Core runtime to use to run the application.

-`-h|--help`

-Prints out documentation for a given command, such as `dotnet build --help`. `dotnet --help` prints a list of available commands.

-`--info`

-Prints out detailed information about a .NET Core installation and the machine environment, such as the current operating system, and commit SHA of the .NET Core version.

-`--roll-forward-on-no-candidate-fx`

- Disables minor version roll forward, if set to `0`.
-For more information, see [Roll forward](../whats-new/dotnet-core-2-1.md#roll-forward).

 `--runtimeconfig`